memob0x/pkg-web-browser/README.md

     -h, --help                      Outputs usage information
     --pkg-target                    Defines the program architecture
-    --browser-executable-path       Defines the used browser executable path --browser-user-data-dir         Defines the used browser profile directory path --browser-width                 Defines the opened website width
+    --browser-user-data-dir         Defines the used browser profile directory path --browser-width                 Defines the opened website width
     --browser-height                Defines the opened website height
-    --browser-product               Defines the type of browser, "chrome", "firefox" ...
-    --browser-args                  An arg to pass puppeteer args --browser-ignore-default-args   An arg to tell puppeteer to ignore some of its own default args
+    --browser-executable-path       Sets an existent browser executable path to be used during browser launch --browser-download-host         Sets the browser executable download host to be used during download --browser-revision              Sets the browser revision download host to be used during download --browser-product               Defines the type of browser: "chrome" or "firefox" --browser-args                  An arg to pass puppeteer args --browser-ignore-default-args   An arg to tell puppeteer to ignore some of its own default args
     --custom-styles                 Passes custom styles to be injected in browser (multiple files shall be comma separated)